ajsmth/tailwind-react-native/readme.md

 # tailwind-react-native

-this library is a configurable, react native specific, port of tailwind. it supports custom configurations fairly thoroughly, as well as the ability to purge unused styles from your final build
+this library is a configurable, react native specific port of tailwind. it supports custom configurations fairly thoroughly, has typescript definitions, and the ability to purge unused styles from your final build

 ### alternatives

 -   https://github.com/z0al/react-native-styled.macro - super cool build time macro
 -   https://github.com/vadimdemedes/tailwind-rn - tailwindcss converted to stylesheet styles

 ### install